ashleyrabanales/ashleyrabanales/README.md

 # Hi, I’m Ashley 👩🏻‍💻
 - 🥑 I’m interested in Data and Statistics
-- Graduate Student at Georgia State University, pursuing M.S.
-Data Science and Analytics
+- Graduate Student at Georgia State University, pursuing M.S. in Data Science and Analytics
 - 📚 Alumni at Kennesaw State University, majored in Psychology and minor in Data Anaylsis and Applied Statistics
 - 🐚 Intern at Jacob's Ladder
 - ☄️ Fun Fact: I raise a domestic flock